|previous section||contents||next section|

 - Access to Guildhalls

 Guildhalls are houses that are specifically designed to be used by guilds.
-Provided the guild leader has rented one, any guild member can enter the guildhall.
-This way, even free account players get a home for their characters!
-However, note that guild leaders can make areas within the guildhall inaccessible to other guild members, so guild members may not have access to the entire building.
+Only a guild leader can rent one and invite guild members or other characters to the guildhall.
+This way, even free account players can get a home for their characters!
+Also guild leaders can make areas within the guildhall inaccessible to certain characters by giving door rights only to specific characters.